 Roller Shades vs. Roman Shades: A Buyer's Guide

-The right window shade can enhance the functionality of your interiors as well as your windows.
-But, deciding between roller shades vs roman shades can get little confusing.
-Understand their differences and unique features to make the best choice for your home.
+The right window shade enhances the functionality of your interiors as well as your windows.
+But deciding between roller shades and Roman shades can be confusing.
+Understand their features and distinct differences to make the best choice for your home.

-Roller shades are window coverings made of a fabric like cotton or materials like PVC, polyester or vinyl.
-The fabric or material is rolled onto a cylindrical tube that helps you to adjust the amount of covering you want on your window.
+Roller shades are window coverings made of a fabric, such as cotton or materials like PVC, polyester or vinyl.
+The fabric or material is rolled onto a cylindrical tube that can be adjusted according to your needs.

 Caution